gdgistanbul/devfest14/_posts/2014-07-25-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2014-07-21 09:00:00
+date:   2014-07-25 12:00:00
 isStaticPost: false
 ---
-GDG DevFest Ukraine 2014 will be held 24-25th of October in ancient city of Lviv.
-If you want to be part of this great event as a speaker you knocked at the good door.
+Devfest Istanbul 2014 will be held 18th of October in one of the most beautiful cities in the world: Istanbul.
+If you want to be part of this great event and community go ahead and fill the form.

 #### Presenters – who should speak at the DevFest Conference?

-* developers (freelance and hired)
+* developers
 * companies developing software (apps, tools, frameworks etc.)
 * research institutions with Google relevant activities
 * companies, organisations and individuals using Google technologies